foundriesio/docs/source/getting-started/flash-device/index.rst

       - Ethernet cable (if choosing Wired)
       - 3.3 volt USB to TTL Serial Cable (if choosing WiFi)

-.. todo:: Link 'supported board' to section on supported boards when written.

 .. _getting-started-download:

 Download LmP system image